nahid/apify/docs/Apify-Documentation.md

 ### Variable Priority System

-The API Tester implements a hierarchical variable priority system:
+The Apify implements a hierarchical variable priority system:

 1. **Request-specific variables** (Highest priority)
    - Defined in the "Variables" section of each API test file